dtonhofer/prolog_notes/swipl_notes/about_exceptions/case_study.md

 ```

 - Any pair of numbers _(X,Y)_ that is not inside one of "zone A", "zone B" or "zone C" is considered "out-of-domain".
-- For "zone A", there are two values computed from _(X,Y)_, the other two zones just yield a single value.
+- For "zone A", there are two values computed from _(X,Y)_ (there is non-determinism), the other two zones just yield a single value.

+## Code structure

-The "core predicate" `core_foo/4` assumes that the type and the domain of the parameters is correct (it
+The "core predicate" `core_foo/4` assumes that the type and the domain of the arguments seen is correct (it
 is thus relatively fragile).

-It consists of three clauses, each protected by a guard that verifies in which zone the pair _(X,Y)_
+It consists of three clauses, each protected by a _guard_ that verifies in which zone the pair _(X,Y)_
 lies, as that cannot be verified through head unification alone.
 The guard performs no variable
 bindings and does not throw exceptions.
 It just succeeds or fails.
 (You can make double sure that
 variable bindings are not performed by preceding the call to the guard with the double negation, `\+ \+`,
 but that usage is rare).

-The guard goals have been moved out to their own predicates.
+The guard goals have been moved out to their own predicates for nicer code structure.

-Guard conditions could be made laxer as we _do assume_ that we are inside the domain, but
+Guard conditions could be made laxer (i.e. some conditions could be left out) as we do assume that arguments are
-let's keep it relatively strict for clarity:
+inside the domain, but let's keep it relatively strict for clarity.
+Code clarity is always worth more than
+a few cycles saved:

 ```
 guard_zone_a(X,Y) :- 0=<X, X<1, 0=<Y, Y<1.